zgreen/css-moduleizer/README.md

 use of CSS Modules without the need for a JS framework.

 ## Arguments
-The `stylesLoader()` function takes a single object as its only parameter.
+This script exports a function takes a single object as its only parameter.
 The following properties are valid:

 | Property          | Type      | Description                                              |